MIT ChemE | Undergraduate Research and Innovation Scholar

 Research Project Title:

 "I study chemical engineering because I want to apply chemical knowledge to solve important problems.
-My SuperUROP project does exactly that in combining several relatively simple reactions into a well-behaved catalytic ammonia synthesis process.
+My SuperUROP project does exactly that by combining several relatively simple reactions into a well-behaved catalytic ammonia synthesis process.
 I believe my courses in chemistry and thermodynamics, together with the lab classes I have taken, give me a decent background in the field, and I hope to get interesting results by the end of the year."